A gravelly voiced President Biden says he has a cold - KTVZ

 “I’m tested every day, a Covid test,” he added.
 “What I have is a 1-and-a-half-year-old grandson who had a cold who likes to kiss his pop.
 Anyway, it’s just a cold.”

+Biden began his scheduled address on November’s jobs report sounding husky, his voice audibly lower than its normal pitch.
+At one point he turned away from his microphone to cough into his hand.

-During his speech on November’s jobs report, Biden’s voice was lower than normal.
-He paused at several moments to clear his throat.
-He was not wearing a mask during his speech, as is typical during his remarks from the White House.
+He was not wearing a mask during his speech; he usually does not wear one during remarks from the White House.

+A day earlier, when he was returning to the White House from a speech about his winter Covid strategy at the National Institutes of Health in Maryland, a reporter asked Biden how he was feeling.

 During his physical earlier this month, Biden’s doctor made a specific examination into the President’s “increasing frequency and severity of ‘throat clearing’ and coughing during speaking engagements.”